AIA-style billing G702/G703 Construction billing terms

 Lien Waiver

-A document confirming payment has been received and lien rights are waived to a certain date or amount.
+A document confirming payment has been received or will be received and lien rights are waived to a certain date or amount.
 See Lien waivers explained.

 Schedule of Values (SOV)